WayfaringBloke/dnd/writing/pub/World.md

 ### Farmland
 Mostly making cash crops for Royal West under new contracting agreement.
 Farmers are poorer than dirt, cannot afford the food they grow
 ### Mountains
+Makes for a beautiful view from the city
 Occupied by Xin faction, highly militarised.
-Traditionalists focused on liberty, but in a still quite repressive way, think the Khibutz which are "anarchist" but people are judged for reading different papers.
+Traditionalists focused on liberty.
 Contains cobalt mines which the Xin run security for.

-They wear all white: fur coat, cargo pants, balaclava, believe in mountain marxism (utterly insane).

-Controlled by the Xin (pronounced ks-in), they wear all white: fur coat, cargo pants, balaclava.
-Highly territorial Maoists.
-Run everything very inefficiently.
-Backyard Iron Foundries.
-Armed with weapons with loads of wood trims, AK like things, SVDs like things, Blowback pistols with wooden grips.

 ### Exclusion Zone
 All knowledge of the exclusion zone is destroyed immediately with extreme prejudice.
 Only thing known is that the closer you get to the border the more radioactive things get.